Hurtigruten Expeditions HX

 HX is currently registered as HX EXPEDITIONS HOLDINGS LTD (company number 14861217).
 It was incorporated as a Private Limited Company (PLC) on May 11, 2023.
 From May 11, 2023, through February 5, 2024, the company was registered as HURTIGRUTEN EXPEDITIONS GROUP LTD. From February 5 through May 30, 2024, the company was registered as HX EXIT CO LTD.

-Asta Lassesen (Hurtigruten Expeditions' CEO
+Asta Lassesen (Hurtigruten Expeditions' CEO)

 HX's current Nautical Itinerary Planners/Marine Operations Officers are Niclas Eriksson and Quentin Le Dain.

-In January 2021, Hurtigruten Group's cruise shipping operations were reorganized into two separate entities - "Hurtigruten Expeditions" (rebranded "HX" in December 2023) and "Hurtigruten Norway".
+In January 2021, Hurtigruten Group's cruise shipping operations were reorganized into two separate entities: "Hurtigruten Expeditions" (rebranded "HX" in December 2023) and "Hurtigruten Norway."
 Both entities have different management teams (including CEOs).

-Company changes 2024
+Company Changes in 2024

-• Daily land expeditions and activities (hikes, community visits, lectures, etc)
+• Daily land expeditions and activities (hikes, community visits, lectures, etc.)

 • Full shipboard dining (breakfast, lunch, dinner with house wine and beer)